18F/handbook/README.md

 ## Folder Structure

-The folder structure of `_pages` should correspond almost exactly with how the information is presented on the homepage.
-The current structure is as follows (with (TODO) brief descriptions of each folder):
+The folder structure should correspond almost exactly with how the information is presented on the homepage.
+The current structure is as follows (top-level directories are included for now, though eventually they should be merged into `_pages`):

 ```
-./
+launching_software
+performance_management
+tools
+_pages
 ├── about-us
 ├── general-information-and-resources
 │   ├── locations